 Even though Twitter is not meant to look like your private diary, you still may want to check who can follow and engage with what you share there.
 The most easiest way to do that is to switch your account from public to private, which hides all your tweets from everyone except the people you have approved as your followers.
 So if you are not intent on getting worldwide attention, go straight to ‘Settings and Privacy’ and continue to ‘Privacy and Safety’.

-‘Add a location to my Tweets’.
+‘Tweet with a location’.
 You may want to uncheck this option if some time ago you chose to share your location and don’t want to do it any longer.

 ‘Photo Tagging’ and ‘Discoverability’ are also worth your attention.
 Choose who can tag you in their photos and prevent (or allow) others from finding you based on your contact details.